MasonMcGrail/MasonMcGrail.github.io/constructed_languages/ekhwachil/reference_grammar.md

 #### A.B.C.
 Relationships between elements

-The additive and associative plural particles (?) and (?) cannot occur in the presence of a classifier.
+The indefinite and associative plural particles (?) and (?) cannot occur in the presence of a classifier.
 Additionally, a genitive may only be expressed if the head noun has a possessive suffix.
-This genitive is itself a full noun phrase that possesses the head.
-When both a genitive is present along with a relative clause, it is ambiguous as to whether it is modifying the genitive or the head of the noun phrase.
+This genitive is itself a full noun phrase.
+When both a genitive and a relative clause are present, it is ambiguous as to whether it is modifying the genitive or the head of the noun phrase.

     (A.#) ??? ????? ??? ??? ??? ?????
           ???    ?????     ???    ???   ??? ?????